About Howard Thurman

 In 1943, A.J.
 Muste of the Fellowship of Reconciliation invited Thurman to recommend a student to help establish and co-pastor the Church for the Fellowship of All Peoples (Fellowship Church) in San Francisco—the first major interracial, interfaith church in the United States.
 To Muste’s surprise, Thurman offered to co-pastor the church.
 Thurman’s ministry at Fellowship Church (1944–53) was deeply influenced by his experiences in 1935–36 while traveling in India, Ceylon, and Burma, particularly his meeting with Gandhi.
 Through the establishment of Fellowship Church, Thurman brought together people of different faiths, races, and classes in common worship and fellowship.
 This church has been designated as a national historic landmark for its creative ecclesiology and pioneering social vision.

 The Gandhian ideas that Thurman developed in the years just before and during his tenure at Fellowship Church received a larger audience through the publication of his most famous work, Jesus and the Disinherited (1949), which deeply influenced leaders of the civil rights struggle.
 In this work, Thurman offered the vision of spiritual discipline, as against resentment, that later informed the moral basis of the black freedom movement in the South.
-During these years, in addition to serving on the boards of FOR and CORE, he served on the board of the NAACP.
-Thurman regularly advised leaders of these organizations—including Martin Luther King, Jr., Pauli Murray,Vernon Jordan, James Farmer, Whitney Young, and Bayard Rustin—about matters both political and spiritual, always preferring quiet counsel and intellectual guidance to political visibility.
+During these years, while serving on the boards of FOR and CORE, he regularly advised leaders of these organizations—including Martin Luther King, Jr., Pauli Murray,Vernon Jordan, James Farmer, Whitney Young, and Bayard Rustin—about matters both political and spiritual, always preferring quiet counsel and intellectual guidance to political visibility.

 The years at Fellowship Church prepared Thurman for what was to be another daring adventure in his search for common ground among people of all faiths.
 In 1953, at the invitation of Boston University President Harold Case, Thurman resigned as Minister-In-Residence of the Fellowship Church to become the Dean of Marsh Chapel at Boston University.
 Thurman was the first African American to hold such a position at a majority-white university.